-So, perform exercises that improves your body rotation.
+So, perform exercises that improve your body rotation.

 Throwing punches precisely on a moving target is not easy.
 Punching power is useless if you can’t hit the target.
-Hitting areas other than what you aimed at can result in damages to your knuckles.
+Hitting areas other than what you aimed at can result in severe damage to your knuckles.

 7) Strengthen Your Legs

 As I’ve already stated, boxing is a full-body exercise.
 You have to move your legs a lot while boxing.
 Moreover, keeping the knees bent also needs strong muscles.
 You can strengthen your leg muscles with squats, running, and cycling.

 Common Mistakes in a Street Fight

 These are the mistake that you need to avoid if you don’t want to face any epic fails in a street fight.

 1) Allowing Someone to Make the First Move.